What do I get? Get your work online through a website that is easy to use.

 Get your own gallery shop and display up to 25 artworks.
 Sell prints as well as original artwork.
 Avail of our up to date SEO technology, strong social media presence, online exhibitions, e-marketing and traditional marketing.
 Link to your social media and connect with admirers and followers of your work.

-Our low rates include 30% commission for original artwork sales, 15% commission for print sales.
+Our low rates include 30% commission for artwork sales

-You may wish to go with our other option of an annual membership of €50 which will have lower commission rates- 20% for original artwork sales & 10% for print sales.
+You may wish to go with our other option of an annual membership of €50 which will have lower commission rates- 20% for artwork sales.

 Can I Place My Account on Hold or Cancel it?
 Yes to both!
 Just email us.
 There are no cancellation fees.
 However, there is also no refund of signing up fee.